 To celebrate the release of the latest Star Wars film on December 20th, here's a 14-part essay originally posted on social media exploring my fascination with the first six films of the series from the mostly formal perspective of a filmmaker:

-Throughout the series, a technique known as open-framing is used to capture shots involving groups of characters.
-A shot with open-framing relies primarily on context or understanding from preceeding or subsequent shots.
-The open-framing shots here are deliberately flat (i.e. characters mostly aligned along a single plane), objective and compel the viewer to explore the frame.
+Throughout the series, a technique known as open framing is used to capture shots involving groups of characters.
+A shot with open framing relies primarily on context or understanding from preceding or subsequent shots.
+The open framing shots here are deliberately flat (i.e. characters mostly aligned along a single plane), objective and compel the viewer to explore the frame.
 The speaking or central characters of the scene do not necessarily have absolute priority in the shot's composition.

 Legendary director John Ford employed these types of shots in many of his classic westerns and George Lucas, a fan of Ford's films, also peppered them throughout his earlier films (see the last still from 1973's American Graffiti).